iMAGRAY/AgentControl/README.md

    All SDK artefacts live inside `project/.agentcontrol/`; the host repository remains untouched.
    (Set `AGENTCONTROL_AUTO_INIT=1` if you prefer `agentcall status` to bootstrap automatically.)

+   _Maintainer note:_ when working inside the AgentControl SDK source tree itself, the CLI now detects the repository and suppresses auto-bootstrap so the root stays free of `.agentcontrol/` capsules.

    Capture onboarding answers so agents inherit the delivery context:
    ```bash
    cd ~/workspace/project